 Which service best works for you primarily depends on the content that you want to stream.

-Be it for binge watching the best of Amazon Instant Video or load up on the freebies, the free, one-month trial is worth exploring before committing.
+Be it for binge-watching the best of Amazon Instant Video or load up on the freebies, the free, one-month trial is worth exploring before committing.

 Note: Amazon auto-renews the subscription automatically after a month, so you might want to keep track of when you signed up and when the free, one month trial period ends.
-If you would like a reminder, we can help you with that.

 We hope you enjoy Amazon Instant Video just as much we do.